GravRynx/grav-website/README.md

-# Gravryn Website
+# Grav Website

-A static website for Gravryn, showcasing our Android applications and company information.
+A static website for GravRynx, showcasing links and info.

 ## Built With